-(Pic is a rig similar to the Deep Water Horizion on the "Mighty Servant" - a transport ship for semi-summerible floating drilling platforms)
+(Pic below is a rig similar to the Deep Water Horizon on the "Mighty Servant" - a transport ship for semi-summerible floating drilling platforms.

 There was a drilling mishap - yes.
 It seems it took a Youtube video to get BP to get the well under control, then NBC Universal complained as a copyright owner of the mocie from which is came - "Hellfighters" - so eventually on October 16, 2012 it had to be taken down after being blocked worldwide.

 It was an excerpt from the Movie "Hellfighters" staring John Wayne about the then legendary Red Adair, the guy who perfected blowing out oil well fires with explosives and then capping the wells.
 The only difference here was there was no fire, and the well was a mile down in water.

 Posted two weeks before they did EXACTLY this the video above shows, now does someone have tell them you do not try to cap a high pressure bottle you know has value.

 What we should have done was put the well into production and bleed the reservoir dry - anyone knows at 24 million barrels of oil per day America's consumption of energy does not mean entombing a perfectly good source of oil.

 This drilling accident is a result of America's voracious appetite for oil consumption and the serious need for local sources of oil.
 It illustrates why we need to move the entire country to on-the-fly fueled Hydrogen powering.